Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 }

-OLI has no direct AccountId field.
-The chain is OLI → Opportunity → Account.
-We must query Opportunity first to get AccountId — skipping this causes NullPointerException.
+- 🔥OLI has no direct AccountId — chain is OLI → Opportunity → Account.
+Skipping causes NullPointerException

 Q